BruceEckel/BruceEckel-hugo/content/post/developer-retreats-keep-getting-better.md

 seems to have become a pattern: someone I know would like to come here, and we end up organizing a retreat around their trip.

-In the past we've had retreats around specific subjects, but I've found that this created pressure to "move forward" and "be productive" which seems to make the event more like work and less like a retreat, taking important amounts of fun and relaxation away.
+In the past we've had retreats around specific subjects, but I've found that this created pressure to "move forward" and "be productive" which seems to make the event more like work and less like a retreat, depleting important amounts of fun and relaxation.
 So with each successive retreat I've tried to remove anything that allows us to fall into our normal mindset of urgency.

 Initially, I stated that the only "rule" was the
 ["law of two feet"](https://www.wintertechforum.com/open-spaces/#the-law-of-two-feet)